gaukler2/bybitTicker/README.md

    ![Screenshot](ticker.PNG)

+   Nice to know:
    - The Percent is not always accurat to the Bybit Number
+   - Alarm Example:
-   - If you set the Alarm to 50 , then the alarm is triggered when the price goes 50 points above or below the watch price.
+     If you set the Alarm to 50 , then the alarm is triggered when the price goes 50 points above or below the watch price.